- Home

 It might sound a bit contradictory, but when you want to be more productive, one of the most important things you can do is give yourself a break and make time to relax.

 So, one of the best things you can do this January is to start practising self-care and make it a habit that you commit to throughout the year.
-Simply blocking off 30 minutes each day just for yourself can help you feel restored and protect your mental health and wellbeing.
+Simply blocking off 30 minutes each day just for yourself can help you feel restored and protect your mental health and well-being.

 2. Do a winter clean

 Many people use the new year as an excuse to give their house an early spring clean.
 And while it’s not a cure-all formula, having a clean, tidy home is proven to reduce stress and improve happiness.
-So not only will cleaning your home freshen up your living space, but it’ll likely re-energise your mood too.
+So not only will cleaning your home freshen up your living space, but it’ll likely re-energise your mood, too.

 So why not make yourself a cleaning playlist?
-For inspiration, you might like to check out our article; 10 of the best Spotify playlists for every mood.
+For inspiration, you might like to check out our article: 10 of the best Spotify playlists for every mood.

-For more tips and tricks, have a read of our article; How to declutter and reorganise your home.
+For more tips and tricks, have a read of our article: How to declutter and reorganise your home.

 3. Set a fitness goal

-Remember that no matter how difficult a fitness plan is to start, if you keep at it, it’ll soon become part of your normal routine.
+Remember that no matter how difficult a fitness plan is to start, if you keep at it, it’ll soon become part of your routine.

+For more ideas on staying fit this January, have a read of our guide to winter fitness motivation.
 If you’re looking for new ways to get active, why not check out the upcoming fitness classes over on Rest Less Events?
-There’s everything from Pilates and Tai Chi to Afrofusion dance fitness and the Fizzical Experience with Mr Motivator.
+There’s everything from Tai Chi to Pilates and dance.

 4. Try Dry January

 Many of us would like to cut back on drinking alcohol, and after the excess of Christmas and New Year, January can be the perfect time to do so.
+So, why not take part in the Dry January challenge and commit to a whole month without booze?

 It doesn’t matter if you missed the start of January: you can commit to 31 days of no drinking at any time of the year.
-The benefits of being sober for a month are powerful: research has found that 86% of people save money, 70% report better sleep, and 66% have more energy.
+The benefits of being sober for a month are powerful: research has found that 86% of people save money, 70% report improved sleep, and 66% have more energy.

 Plus, while there’s nothing wrong with the occasional drink, many of us are in the habit of reaching for alcohol after a hard day, or when we feel sad or stressed.
 Taking part in the Dry January challenge isn’t only a great way to improve your health, but it can also help you reject unhealthy coping mechanisms and develop healthy new habits instead.